amireppel/Tradir-assignment/README.md

 the widget should show 2 dropdowns: currency pair and amount.
  - amount can be 1M - 5M
  - create list of available currency pairs, when a pair is selected - remove it from the list.
-after selecting currency pair and amount:
+after selecting currency pair and amount the widget will display:
-display the currencyPairName above the widget and the prices (bid & offer) at the top of the widget side by side.
+the currencyPairName above the widget and the prices (bid & offer) at the top of the widget side by side.

 ## step three
 inside the Main component create a state to count how many times the user has clicked the bid/ offer buttons.